walakaka77/test-doc-site/parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-4-backlink-checklist/backlink-checklist.markdown

 * **Google Listing**: Ensure the site is indexed by Google.
 A site that isn’t listed won’t provide valuable backlinks.
 Perform a search using `site:&lt;baseurl>/&lt;path>` to check if the site is listed.
 An example of a listed site might be a well-established dog training blog, whereas an unlisted site could be one with technical issues or poor SEO practices.

 At least these guys are indexed by google.
+![petsguide indexed pages profile](../../parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-4-backlink-checklist/image-petsguide-indexed-by-google.png)

+{: .note}
 But don't let your guard down.
 Please ensure that the exact page where your link placement would be in, is indexed (else, the backlink wouldn't be recognized by google).
-![petsguide indexed pages profile](../../parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-4-backlink-checklist/image-petsguide-indexed-by-google.png)

 ### Step 6: Check the Site Itself